m-czyz/node-task/readme.md

 - ~~e2e testing is lacking of test for creating new feed entry (command for that is already prepared, but is not connected)~~
 - databases and rabbit are exposed for host for development purposes
 - ~~use of generated mongo ids style, should be uuid4~~
-- validation of data transfered between services is not done.
+- validation of data transfered between services is not done, it can be done by class-validator

 ### Known architecture problems/bottleneck
 - ~~I do not like the current implementation of `user-latest-feed-fetch` placed in `feed` service, it is a bottleneck, but I struggled to find a better place where it should be implemented.
 Now after implementation of this version, I think the correct way will be to store lastFetchAt datetime in User entity, and later on pass date to feed service (user data in already in api-gateway due to auth), and feed service after sending fetching feed entries should create async task for user service to update lastFetchAt~~